mbernste/mbernste.github.io/_posts/2020-12-29-intrinsic_dimensionality.md

 Let's say we're in some situtation we're we are dealing with objects in some $D$-dimensional space.
 Thus, we are dealing with $D$ pieces of information for describing objects in that space.
 One may ask a simple question: do we *really* need $D$ pieces of information to describe each object?
 Or can we get by with fewer?

-Take the following example: we want to describe all points on a flat piece of paper in three-dimensional space.
+Take the following example: we want to describe all points on a flat piece of paper in 3D space.
 That is, all of the points that we care about will lie *only* on the sheet of paper.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/paper_in_3D.png" alt="drawing" width="500"/></center>